BCHE 4510/6510 Assignment Page

 Other

-The instructor will provide students with an opportunity to complete academic responsibilities resulting from absences due to (for example) 1) observation of religious holidays, 2) significant illness, 3) death in family and 4) emergencies.
-The instructor requires reasonable (~ one week) written notice of absences as appropriate.
-Please communicate promptly with instructor such absences, including date and reason for absence, and proposed alternative for academic responsibilities.
+The instructor will provide students with an opportunity to complete academic responsibilities resulting from (excused) absences.
+Examples of excused absences are 1) observation of religious holidays, 2) significant illness, 3) death in family, 4) emergencies, 5) job interview, 6) attendance at scientfic/professional conference.
+One week advance written notice of absences is required when appropriate.
+Students should communicate promptly with instructor, including date and reason for absence, and proposed alternative for academic responsibilities.